Compressive Strength of Concrete after 7 and 28 days

 Data Acquirement from Compression Strength:

 Design engineers use the specified strength to design structural elements.
-This specified strength is incorporated in the job contract documents.
+This specified strength is incorporated in the job contract documents and is called design strength of concrete.
 The concrete mixture is designed to produce an average strength fc' higher than the specified strength such that the risk of not complying with the strength specification is minimized.
 To comply with the strength requirements of a job specification, the following acceptance criteria apply:

 - The average of three consecutive tests should equal or exceed the specified strength fc'.